nomad-software/tkd/README.md

 			.pack(10);                                   // Place the label.

 		auto exitButton = new Button(frame, "Exit")      // Create a button.
-			.setCommand(&this.exitCommand);              // Use the callback.
+			.setCommand(&this.exitCommand)               // Use the callback.
 			.pack(10);                                   // Place the button.
 	}
 }